Re-examining Key Aspects of the Goebbels Suicide & Filicide

 But how is Irving's suggestive question chronologically backwards?

-Goebbels' decision to remain in Berlin, and, if necessary, take his and his family's life, came months prior to Hitler's suicidal nadir, which supposedly began on the 22 April 1945 and culminated on the afternoon of the 30th.
+Goebbels' decision to remain in Berlin, and, if necessary, commit suicide, came months prior to Hitler's suicidal nadir, which supposedly began April 22, 1945, and culminated on May 1, 1945.

 In February of 1945 Goebbels asked DAF chief, Robert Ley, to obtain enough potassium cyanide to kill himself and his wife and six children.
-Goebbels was aware that Ley's DAF associate, Dr. Werner Bockhacker, could secure the poison.
+Goebbels asked Ley because he was aware that Ley's DAF associate, Dr. Werner Bockhacker, could secure cyanide.

 When Robert Ley last spoke with Hitler, on 19 April, Hitler ordered Ley's immediate departure for Bavaria.
-Hitler also told Ley he'd be following in the near future.
+At that time, Hitler told Ley he'd be following in the near future.
 Hitler did not speak of suicide.
-On the other hand, when Ley spoke with Goebbels for the last time on 20 April, Goebbels informed Lay that he and his family had made the firm decision to remain, and, if necessary, die in Berlin.
+On the other hand, when Ley spoke with Goebbels for the last time, on April 20, Goebbels told Lay that he and his family had made the firm decision to remain, and, if necessary, die in Berlin.
 What reason did the chief propagandist give for this decision?
-Goebbels remarked, “These generals are incapable of defending Berlin.
-I will have to do it myself".
+According to Ley, Goebbels remarked, “These generals are incapable of defending Berlin.
+I will have to do it myself", which makes sense considering Goebbels established a HQ for himself to direct Berlin's defenses in the command center of the massive, virtually impregnable, two-part fortress - the Tiergarten (Zoo) Flakturm (AA Tower).

-Consider what Goebbels is recorded to have said at his daily military conference at his private residence on the day before.
-The OKW log for Goebbels’ 21 April meeting shows he was in all-out panic after learning of Zhukov’s latest breakthrough into Berlin proper.
+Consider the record of what Goebbels said at his daily military conference, the day prior.
+The OKW log for Goebbels’ April 21 meeting shows he was in all-out panic after learning of Zhukov’s breakthrough into Berlin proper.
 He proclaimed that the end had come.
 He berated the German people.
-They had lost the will to fight.
-The plans and ideals of National Socialism had been too lofty and noble for them.
-They deserve the fate which now awaits them.
+He said they had lost the will to fight.
+He said the plans and ideals of National Socialism had been too lofty and noble for them and they deserve the fate which now awaits them.

-Goebbels’ words should sound familiar.
-That’s because depictions of Hitler’s ‘last days’ put those words in Hitler’s mouth.
-Although Hitler may have said such things, Goebbels said them FIRST.
+Goebbels’ words probably sound familiar, because depictions of Hitler’s ‘last days’ put his words in Hitler’s mouth.
+Although Hitler may have said such things, Goebbels said them first.

-The Goebbels suicide & filicide was not the result of their despondency over Hitler’s suicide and their determination to follow his ‘heroic’ example.
+The Goebbels suicide & filicide was not the result of Joseph and Magda's despondency over Hitler’s suicide and their determination to follow his ‘heroic’ example.
+Their decision to remain in Berlin to the bitter end and commit suicide was made before their oft-dramatized 'arrival' at the Fuehrerbunker.